 When buying kite flying lines, you have three options.

 - Ready made line sets from most major kite brands

 - Standard kite-grade line sets from kite parts vendors

 - High quality UHMWPE line spools in bulk.
 Which you put together yourself using splicing and sleeve tools.

-The DIY option is only reserved for experienced or expert kiters though.
-So for most people the first two options are best, to help you make an informed choice I found three great picks.
-Plus I have included a DIY choice if you are comfortable with assembling you own lines.
+The DIY option is best for experienced or expert kiters though.
+For most kite riders the first two options are best.
+To help you make an informed choice I found five great flying line sets.
+Plus I have included a DIY choice if you are comfortable assembling your own lines.

 Also, if you don’t know what kiteboarding lines are, there is a guide at the end of the article.
 You can either navigate via the table of contents or read on.
-Anyways, let’s “send it” and get the article started.
+Anyways, lets “send it” and get started.

 We updated this article in July 2020 to ensure that the kiteboarding flying lines sets we recommend meet our current standards.
 For this year a new package of lines hits our “best of” article.
 Read on to discover which of these six kiteboarding lines sets for 2020 is best for your needs.